ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

      controls are authorized to obtain certificates, or

-  2. Exclusively use validation methods which rely solely on information obtained via DNSSEC, and use the "acme-methods" parameter to ensure that only such methods are used.
+  2. Exclusively use validation methods which rely solely on information obtained via DNSSEC, and use the "validation-methods" parameter to ensure that only such methods are used.

 Use without DNSSEC
 ------------------

-Where a domain does not secure its nameservers using DNSSEC, or one or more of the CAs it authorizes do not perform CAA validation lookups using a trusted DNSSEC-validating resolver, use of the "account-uri" or "acme-methods" parameters does not confer additional security against an attacker capable of performing a man-in-the-middle attack against all validation attempts made by a CA, as such an attacker could simply fabricate the responses to DNS lookups for CAA records.
+Where a domain does not secure its nameservers using DNSSEC, or one or more of the CAs it authorizes do not perform CAA validation lookups using a trusted DNSSEC-validating resolver, use of the "account-uri" or "validation-methods" parameters does not confer additional security against an attacker capable of performing a man-in-the-middle attack against all validation attempts made by a CA, as such an attacker could simply fabricate the responses to DNS lookups for CAA records.

-In this case, the "account-uri" and "acme-methods" parameters still provide an effective means of administrative control over issuance, except where control over DNS is subdelegated (see below).
+In this case, the "account-uri" and "validation-methods" parameters still provide an effective means of administrative control over issuance, except where control over DNS is subdelegated (see below).

 Restrictions Supercedable by DNS Delegation
 -------------------------------------------

-Because CAA records are located during validation by walking up the DNS hierarchy until one or more records are found, the use of the "account-uri" and "acme-methods" parameters, or any CAA policy, is not an effective way to restrict or control issuance for subdomains of a domain, where control over those subdomains is delegated to another party (such as via DNS delegation or by providing limited access to manage subdomain DNS records).
+Because CAA records are located during validation by walking up the DNS hierarchy until one or more records are found, the use of the "account-uri" and "validation-methods" parameters, or any CAA policy, is not an effective way to restrict or control issuance for subdomains of a domain, where control over those subdomains is delegated to another party (such as via DNS delegation or by providing limited access to manage subdomain DNS records).